abhishek2002228/DRUM_Approximate_Multiplier/README.md

 ## Leading One Detector

-This module takes in a *N bit* bit input and throws out a *N bit* output which marks the position of the leading *1* in the bit field.
+This module takes in a *N bit* input and throws out a *N bit* output which marks the position of the leading *1* in the bit field.
 This is then taken in by an encoder which spits out the *log_2(N) bit* encoded value of the position.

 ## Simulation